The New Freedom Project presents Hollerin Space at Haugabrooks Gallery at Auburn Ave in Atlanta, GA.

-Using our personal studio spaces as sharing locations we will approach virtual world as interactive performance space.
-Let's navigate what virtual sharing + art processing could look like using the tools of the internet and a set of our work tools, we will spend this course developing our own virtual avatars and performance practices.
+with our personal studio spaces designed as sharing locations we will approach virtual world as interactive performance space.
+Let's navigate what virtual sharing + art processing could look like using the tools of the internet and a personal devotion to our studio work tools.
+We will spend this course developing our own virtual avatars using old school audio video recording and dubbing techniques and performance practices and sharing them.

 Our House of Lux is made in trans regional dream culture.
 We gather for holding change with ourself and others, processing the needs of our folx, processing grief, dropping the barriers of the body, shaping the spiritual body with a willingness to listen, share and overcome.
 To deepen old connections and make new ones.
 We are tending a grapevine.